akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.4-upgrade-advisories.md

 In Akka.NET v1.4.26 we have introduced a new setting:

 ```
-akka.actor.serialization-settings.primitive.use-neutral-primitives = off
+akka.actor.serialization-settings.primitive.use-legacy-behavior = on
 ```

-This setting is set of `off` by default and it resolves the backwards compatibility issue introduced in the "primitives" serializer described in our [v1.4.20 upgrade advisory](#upgrading-to-akkanet-v1420-from-older-versions).
+This setting is set of `on` by default and it resolves the backwards compatibility issue introduced in the "primitives" serializer described in our [v1.4.20 upgrade advisory](#upgrading-to-akkanet-v1420-from-older-versions).

 > [!IMPORTANT]
 > If you have: